-The Commodity Futures Modernization Act of 2000 ("CFMA") authorizes the trading of futures on individual stocks and narrow-based stock indices.
-Under the CFMA, security futures are defined as "securities" under Section 3(a)(10) of the Exchange Act.
-As a result, NASD Regulation is modifying existing rules that cover securities and developing new rules to accommodate these new securities products.1
+A. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change authorizes the trading of futures on individual stocks and narrow-based stock indices.
+Under the CFMA, security futures are defined as "securities" under section 3(a)(10) of the Exchange Act.
+As a result, NASD is modifying existing rules that cover securities and developing new rules to accommodate these new securities products.5